foxmoder/fennec/README.md

 Fennec similarly leverages hardware accelerators on cards, but controls the output program at the bytecode level in order to ensure fast but constant time implementations.

+### Inline unit testing

+Java frequently puts unit far away from the actual code.
+Fennec puts them right next to the code, and lets you test them trivially with physical hardware or [jCardSim](https://github.com/licel/jcardsim).
+Eventually I'd like to write a Java Card simulator in Rust too, but for now that's out of scope.

 ## Why's it called that?

 It's a tiny language for a tiny processor.
 Fennecs are tiny foxes.
 I like foxes.